Tuesday, April 16, 2019

 Phil LaDuke was the lead researcher in a survey that was conducted of over 120 companies of over a billion dollars in revenue, and spanning the globe, that found that the single greatest determinate in whether or not a company achieves an effective and sustainable safety culture was leadership.

-AIAG Framework for Owner/Contractor Construction Safety Management (Intermediate) David Lerner, Risk and Construction Safety Manager, Ford Land, and Leanne Magnuson, Global Lead for Management of Change, General Motors.
+AIAG Framework for Owner/Contractor Construction Safety Management (Intermediate) David Lerner, Risk and Construction Safety Manager, Ford Land, and Mike Douglas, Senior Manager Health & Safety, Engineering, General Motors Corporation.

 This presentation will introduce a new framework from the Automotive Industry Action Group (AIAG) for the successful implementation of construction safety management best practices for owners and contractors from project inception to completion.
 This framework was developed through collaboration of a broad range of owner and contractor representatives.